Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

     image: /img/Scenario Window in Browser.png
     link: /features/data-input-and-consolidation/
     title: Structured Data Gathering & Consolidation
+  - altText: >-
+      Spreadsheet Collaboration Software - Store Conversations and Relevant Documentation Directly in Cells in Visyond
-  - descr: "* A central repository for all relevant information such as supporting files, discussions, comments and approval status\r\n* One unified spreadsheet - no need to worry about juggling multiple versions of the spreadsheet while tracking inputs from multiple stakeholders\r\n* Solve data chaos and establish a single source of truth with Visyond’s intuitive scenario management interface\r\n"
+    descr: "* A central repository for all relevant information such as supporting files, discussions, comments and approval status\r\n* One unified spreadsheet - no need to worry about juggling multiple versions of the spreadsheet while tracking inputs from multiple stakeholders\r\n* Solve data chaos and establish a single source of truth with Visyond’s intuitive scenario management interface\r\n"
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Store Conversations and Relevant